A Brewery with passion

 Life is brewtiful bij The Brew Society

 Our master brewer and his team boast over 15 years of experience.
-They brew bottom-fermented beers and top-fermented ales in our microbrewery starting from 30 hectolitres and can brew up to 120 hectolitres in our large brewery.
-If you're interested in producing organic products, the Brew Society is also certified organic.
+We brew bottom-fermented beers and top-fermented ales in our microbrewery starting from 50hectolitres and can brew up to 500hectolitres a day in our large brewery.
+The Brew Society is also certified organic.
 We’re locally minded, partner with local farmers and use products that are 100% Belgian.
-All your beers and beverages are tested on-site at our brewing lab with our analytical services.
+All our beers and beverages are tested on-site at our brewing lab with our analytical services.

 Hi!
 My name is Björn Desmadryl and I'm the founder of The Brew Society brewery.
 Let me take you on a journey through our story, from the ingredients to your glass.